 Every institution has the capacity to solve its problems, whatever they may be.
 This statement may seem unimaginable, considering the magnitude of some school’s challenges.
 The truth is, I’ve reached this conclusion after witnessing school after school successfully overcome a variety of trials.
 They scored their successes by adhering to research-based methods and means that I developed to help institutions resolve challenges of varying scope and scale.

-Whether problems are emerging or so entrenched that they’re now invisible, each institution has the resources to solve them.
-I don’t question whether schools CAN solve their problems; I wonder if they’re willing.
+Whether problems are emerging or so entrenched that they’re now invisible, I’m convinced that each institution is equipped to solve its problems.

 This article shares a handful of integrative solutions to authentic problems and offers a way for you to assess the predominate thinking at your institution.